 Compare Small Business Loans

-For 2020, the average interest rate on a commercial real estate loan is about 3% to 12%.
+Currently, the average interest rate on a commercial real estate loan is about 3% to 12%.
 The actual interest rate you secure on a loan depends on the type of loan you choose, your qualifications as a borrower, and the type of building or project you’re financing.
 To help you compare rates, we reviewed over a dozen types of loans and properties to compile the average interest rates for commercial mortgages.

 Average Commercial Real Estate Loan Rates by Loan Type